dispatchrun/dispatch-py/README.md

     ...
 ```
 The **@dispatch.function** decorator declares a function that can be run by
 the Dispatch scheduler.
-The call has durable execution semantics, if the
+The call has durable execution semantics; if the
 function fails with a temporary error, it is automatically retried, even if
 the program is restarted, or if multiple instances are deployed.